-The Best Pro-Style Blenders of 2019
+The Best Pro-Style Blenders of 2021

 At about $400 on sale, it's priced to compete with conventional blenders.
 Unless you're all about early adoption of new tech, though, we suggest sticking with a more traditional design.

-The Cuisinart Hurricane Pro is by no means a bad blender, but with a price point that’s on par with our Best Overall winner, this machine looks mediocre in comparison.
-It initially gained our favor for its sleek, intuitive design that offered a few straightforward presets, and a range of control usually reserved for the biggest budgets.
+The Cuisinart Hurricane Pro is by no means a bad blender, but with such a high price point, this machine looks mediocre in comparison to others on our list.
+It initially gained favor for its sleek, intuitive design that offered a few straightforward presets, and a range of control usually reserved for the biggest budgets.
 As our testing progressed, however, we began to see past its shiny exterior.

-While its smoothie preset chopped kale on par with the highest ranked Vitamix blenders, this Cuisinart fell short in both mixing fruits and yogurts.
+While its smoothie preset chopped kale on par with the highest-ranked Vitamix blenders, this Cuisinart fell short in both mixing fruits and yogurts.
 Worse, it completely tanked on tougher tasks like crushing ice and frozen berries.
 For the price, we expected a lot more.